Honorary Associate, Researcher Nursing History Research Unit

 Faithful followers of fashion?
 Interpreting Karitane, College of Nursing, Burwood NSW, October 2008

 Inside 'inside' lives: inside the medical 'family' of New Zealand's Mental Hospital Service 19171920, Interdisciplinary Symposium around Biography and History, with a special focus on psychiatry and biography, Department of History, University of Waikato, October 2005

 The Paper Nurse.
 Installation of paper, wire and plastic reconstructed in the Department of Nursing and Midwifery, Victoria University of Wellington, New Zealand, MayAugust 1999

 The Paper Nurse.
 Installation of paper, wire and plastic constructed in the foyer for the Annual National Practice Nurse Division Conference, Upper Hutt, New Zealand, 1996

 Paper Nurses.
 Installation of paper, wire and plastic constructed in the foyer for the Annual National Practice Nurse Division Conference, Upper Hutt, New Zealand, 1995

-She is a long standing member of the New Zealand Historic Places Trust, The Royal New Zealand Forest and Bird Society and Foundation member of the Guardians of Pauatahanui Inlet.
-She is a member of the NSW Committee of the Australian and New Zealand Society of the History of Medicine, and as a member of the Society for the Preservation of the Artifacts of Surgery and Medicine is involved in auditing the collection.
+Her community interests have been conservation and history and she is a long standing member of the New Zealand Historic Places Trust, The Royal New Zealand Forest and Bird Society.
+She is a Foundation member of the Guardians of Pauatahanui Inlet, a member of the NSW Committee of the Australian and New Zealand Society of the History of Medicine and she is involved in auditing the collection of the Society for the Preservation of the Artifacts of Surgery and Medicine in Sydney.